Updated March 3, 2022 . AmFam Team

 Clear the air.
 Using a HEPA-filtered vacuum can help to reduce the number of dust mites, allergens and contaminants in your home.
-These are problems that have the potential to impact the health of kid’s developing minds and bodies.
+These are problems that have the potential to impact the health of children's developing minds and bodies.

 Clean the floors.
-Wash your hard-surfaced floors thoroughly and often with environmentally-friendly, green-cleaning products to help keep the mess and harmful chemicals to a minimum.
+Wash your hard-surfaced floors thoroughly and often with environmentally friendly, green cleaning products to help keep the mess and harmful chemicals to a minimum.

 Keep it ventilated.
 There’s nothing like a little fresh air.
 If you don’t have a furnace, consider picking up a HEPA air filter to clean the air in your home.

 Flip the filters.
 One of the best and quickest adjustments you can make is to swap out your furnace filters with regularity.
-Check in on them every few months.
+Check them every few months.
 Move air through your furnace filters even when you don’t need the heat by placing your thermostat on “fan” mode.